-Joanna Phillips (2017), 'The Impact of Health and Disease on Military Campaigns in the Eastern Mediterranean at the Time of the Crusades (1095-1291)' (co-supervised with Alan Murray, Institute for Medieval Studies).
+Joanna Phillips (2017), 'The Experience of Sickness and Health During Crusader Campaigns to the Eastern Mediterranean, 1095-1274' (co-supervised with Alan Murray, Institute for Medieval Studies).

 (with Vicky Shearman and Jo Buckberry), ‘You are what you ate: consuming the past to benefit the present’, Imago Temporis: Medium Aevum (2017), 385-412.
 Open access via RACO.